collinschwantes/MosquitoApp/Readme.md

 **Please** use the [Issues tab](https://github.com/collinschwantes/MosquitoApp/issues) to propose enhancements, propose new features, report bugs, or make other project related suggestions.

+## Instructions for using the application

+Upload mosquito count data in CSV or excel files.

+---

 This is a summary of the model draft provided by Jeff Demers.